Ex-offenders Inspirational Story

 Sheryl’s life has been complicated she is not surprised at any ones stories… been there, done that, so to speak.
 She meets them where they are emotionally and gives them hope.
 It’s the population of people that she wants to wrap her arms around and want them to wrap their arms around her.
 They trust her and know that she promotes positivity not negativity.
 She is determined to try and change lives, anyway that she can.
 It doesn’t matter whether one is rich or poor, sick or unwanted, a drug addict, a dropout, and anyone else.
 She wants to help anybody that she can because her higher power is holding her accountable for the lives of some of these people.

-Sheryl hopes to get community support for H.O.P.E, Inc. Her story is fascinating and definitely in my book an “youreverydayheroes” person.
-Thank you Sheryl for your passion about restoring purpose in the live of Ex-Offenders and more!
+Sheryl hopes to get community support for H.O.P.E, Inc. Her inspirational story is fascinating and definitely in my book an everyday hero.
+Thank you Sheryl for your passion about restoring purpose with your Inspirational Story in the lives of Ex-Offenders and more!

 What is the mission of H.O.P.E.